 I know of countless people who got jobs because they started networking at the WordPress DC meetup.
 Early on, we stole from the PHP meetup the idea of asking "Who's hiring, Who's looking" at the end of the meetup and giving people a moment to introduce themselves.

 Early on, the decision was made to focus the main monthly meetup on users of WordPress, with the idea that designers and developers can always learn more about users and for many of them, networking after the meetup could be even more valuable than hearing yet another talk about custom walkers.
 We did hold a number of special events especially aimed at developers and designers though.
-We tried "Brown Bag Lunches", Saturday afternoon pre-release testing sessions, Friday Night's with
+We tried "Brown Bag Lunches", Saturday afternoon pre-release testing sessions, Friday Night's with (sadly, only one since he was only in town one night), and "Happiness Socials" focused on helping each other with issues.

 The collaboration the meetup had with the broader DC community helped WordPressDC standout.
 The Open Source BBQ become the summer event that everyone looked forward to.